mmhelloworld/idris-jvm/docs/monomorphization-design.md

 A call-site slot is logged as `IRef Fn$…` (instead of `Function`) only when the argument is a **literal `NmLam`** and a typed signature is derivable. `getTermCallbackSigs` (Optimizer.idr) classifies each unerased parameter slot once per program (needs Ctxt) into `AsmState.callbackSlotSigs`, installed on every state before any `inferDef` runs:

 - **`CallbackConcrete sig`** — the slot's declared type is a concrete arity-1 function with a primitive (e.g. the `(Int -> Int)` slot of `applyN`); every literal lambda at the slot uses `sig`.
-- **`CallbackPoly`** — an arity-1 function slot that doesn't pin a primitive (type variables like `a -> b` of `map`, or all-reference types).
+- **`CallbackPoly arity`** — a function slot of arity 1 or 2 that doesn't pin a primitive from its declared type (type variables like `a -> b` of `map`, `a -> b -> c` of `zipWith`, or all-reference types). `CallbackPoly` carries the arity (`CallbackPoly Nat`).
 Type arguments are erased in `NamedCExp`, so the signature is derived from the lambda itself: `findLambdaCallbackSig` is a **purely syntactic scan of the lambda body** — the parameter is pinned to a primitive only when every primitive-op observation of it (`NmOp` argument positions with known primitive types) agrees, the return type is read off the body's root expression shape, and anything unclear (no primitive, conflicting observations, shadowed binders) yields nothing.
 Pure means inference and emission share it verbatim, and it is stable under `rewriteSpecCalls` (which only renames `NmRef` heads).
-- **`CallbackNone`** — everything else (arity ≥2, non-function slots, and **any slot type containing an erased Pi binder**).
+- **`CallbackNone`** — everything else (arity ≥3, non-function slots, and **any slot type containing an erased Pi binder**).
 The erased-binder refusal is load-bearing: a rank-2 slot like `(forall vs .
 Term vs -> Bool)` is coerced via a lambda that takes the erased argument as a REAL runtime application stage (the caller applies an erased placeholder before the actual argument — see `lambda$shaped$2` in `TTImp.ProcessData`), so the outer stage returns a function; typing it as `Fn$L$I` emits a primitive cast on a function value. `getFnType` skips erased binders, which is why the slot walks like arity-1 — the classification checks for them separately.
 Found in the stage-2 self-host soak (`NumberFormatException`/`VerifyError` via `shaped`/`calcNaty`); pinned by the `shapedR` case in `tests/jvm/hofspecialisation`.
 - **Spec-callee slots** (rewritten bodies at emission, recursive self-calls through the spec's own `Fn$…`-typed parameter): the slot already carries the interface type and `parseCallbackIfaceType` fires with zero extra bookkeeping.

 Variables, partial applications, `NmDelay`, non-lambda arguments log their natural types → never match a typed spec slot → conservatively stay on the boxed path.
 (Note Idris eta-expands under-applied function arguments into literal lambdas, so function-valued arguments like `applyN 3 (mkAdder 2) 10` route through the typed path as `\x => mkAdder 2 x`.)